cnsxp4/StojebaIT2600FinalProject/AttackSetup.md

 Nmap returns that port 80/tcp is open.
 This makes sense beacuse the target machin is running and HTTP server

 2. The next step is to get ready to run the Metasploit console.
-The first step is to ensure that postgresql is running
+To do this we must ensure that postgresql is running

   `# /etc/init.d/postgresqlstatus`